-First, there are the rules for becoming a citizen through naturalization.
-Second, there are the rules for immigrants who became lawful permanent residents through the Violence Against Women Act.
+- First, there are the rules for immigrants who earned lawful permanent residence through the Violence Against Women Act.

 As a general rule, the waiting period between becoming a green card holder and filing for naturalization is five years.
 This is what your second friend was talking about.

-However, as you probably know, there are always quirks about law which most non-lawyers will know about or understand – especially in the context of special immigration programs like VAWA.
+However, as you probably know, there are always quirks about law which most non-lawyers will not know about or understand – especially in the context of special immigration programs like VAWA.

-One such regulation is that you do not qualify to become a U.S. citizen under the three year rule if your marriage ended due to divorce or separation before you filed your naturalization application.
+Generally, one such regulation is that you do not qualify to become a U.S. citizen under the three year rule if your marriage ended due to divorce or separation before you filed your naturalization application.

 Since you were abused by your husband, and you filed a VAWA petition as a self-petitioner, without his help, I assume you may be divorced already.

 Fortunately, immigration officials realized this requirement placed abused spouses of U.S. citizens in a horrible position.
 It left them with having to choose between (a) remaining in the abusive marriage to qualify under the three year rule or (b) leaving their spouses but only being eligible under a longer, five year, period.

 Now, immigrant spouses of U.S. citizens who win legal residence through the Violence Against Women Act are allowed to allowed to file for citizenship after just a wait of three years.